lastweek/fpga_readings/hls/net_eth_pkt_gen/README.md

 		- The `LOOP_PACKET` loop has latency of 3 cycles in my platform
 	- How to use array
 		- Many C pointer arithmatic and casting simply DO NOT WORK.

+# Legal
+USE AT YOUR OWN RISK.
+Check repository LICENSE and DISCLAIMER for more information.